 We are a secular school that believes in preparing our students to become good citizens.
 We practice moral respect through role modeling by being respectful to the children, guardians, other staff, and the administration.
 “Yes, Sir” and “Yes, Ma’am ” are routinely heard around our Academy.

-We develop our own curriculum, drawing inspiration from Montessori practices and the International Baccalaureate Program.
+We develop our own curriculum, drawing inspiration from Montessori practices, the International Baccalaureate Program, and many other sources .
 Our foreign languages program is designed to help our students become well-rounded, global citizens.
-Above all, our curriculum reflects our school's priorities and diverse character.
+Above all, our curriculum reflects our school’s priorities and diverse character.

 Please explore the pages for each grade level, and feel free to contact us with any questions you might have about our curriculum.

 Starting in Jr. Kindergarten, all students take weekly art, music, and physical education classes.
-Art Program our art room is a bright, open space with lots of natural light and loads of resources to facilitate our students' creative expression.
-Physical Education the Gym/Multipurpose Room is utilized daily for free play and recess time (during inclement weather), and weekly for guided P.E..
-Music Classes Each week, students take choral music classes, learning new songs and prepare for holiday and end-of-the-year programs.
-Technology
+Our Art program is centered within a bright, open space with lots of natural light and loads of resources to facilitate our students’ creative expression.
+For Physical Education the Gym/Multipurpose Room is utilized daily for free play and recess time (during inclement weather), and weekly for guided P.E..
+Our Music Classes are held each week, and students learn the rudiments of reading music, play instruments, and learn new songs to prepare for holiday and end-of-the-year programs.

 From their first days at PWA’s preschool, students take delight in their achievements.
 Learning to read, moving beyond simple addition to more complex mathematical operations, or trying to capture what they know in a drawing or a song can be as demanding a task as any they will pursue in their lives.
 Our teachers seek to ensure that these efforts and accomplishments are imbued with deep pleasure and joy.